Cu7ious/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

-2-strlen.c                    // returns the length of a string 3-puts.c                      // prints a string, followed by a new line, to stdout 4-print_rev.c                 // prints a string, in reverse, followed by a new line
+2-strlen.c                    // returns the length of a string 3-puts.c                      // prints a string, followed by a new line, to stdout 4-print_rev.c                 // prints a string, in reverse, followed by a new line 8-print_array.c               // prints n elements of an array of integers, followed by a new line
 ```